geekyme/twgc-modern/src/content/index.md

 # Hi people

 Welcome to your new Gatsby site.
+Test

 Now go build something great.